teplovDiman/kit/README.md

 Kit is a project for describe, combine and use back-end technologies.
-The idea is relate to present a service for create, save and analyse notes.
+The idea is related to present a service for create, save and analyse notes.

 - [Quick start](#quick-start)
 - [Documentation](#documentation)